Email FacebookTwitterMenu burgerClose thin

 A woman researching the benefits of getting a deferred annuity.

-An immediate annuity is a contract which begins repayment within 12 months of purchase, and which is typically bought with a single lump-sum payment.
-A deferred annuity is a contract which begins repayment more than 12 months after purchase, and which can be bought with either a single lump-sum payment or with a series of investments over time.
+An immediate annuity is a contract that begins repayment within 12 months of purchase and is typically bought with a single lump-sum payment.
+A deferred annuity, on the other hand, is a contract that begins repayment more than 12 months after purchase and is bought with either a single lump-sum payment or through a series of investments over time.

 Annuity Planning Tips